MORNING REWIND: 5 top stories you may have missed yesterday

 ---

-Nothing, not even being a trained nurse, could prepare Robyn Neilson for the horror she was about to face as she arrived at her neighbour's property following a call for help.
+Trained nurse Robyn Neilson could never have been prepared for what she saw when she arrived at her neighbours property after she received a call for help.

 (Catch up HERE)